jonano614/DaggerGpuMiner/README.md

 Different features and optional parametes:
 1) "-h" - show help
-2) you can list all available devices using parameters "-list-devices -G"
+2) you can list all available devices using parameters "-list-devices -G".
+You can check what platform ids and device numbers they have.
-3) by default GPU mining is performed only on the first OpenCL device.
-You can specify several devices using parameter "-opencl-devices 0 1 3".
+3) by default GPU-miner uses all OpenCL devices on the selected platform.
+You can specify particular devices using parameter "-opencl-devices 0 1 3".
 Use your device numbers instead of "0 1 3".
 Also use can use parameter "-d <N>" there <N> is count of used devices.
+4) if GPU-miner sees only one device, but you have several devices, try to specify platform: "-opencl-platform 1".

-The project supports only Windows OS now.
-Linux and Mac OS are planned in the future.
+The project supports Windows OS and Linux OS now.
+Mac OS is planned in the future.

+How to compile the project yourself:
 The project has 3 dependencies: OpenCL, Boost and OpenSSL.
 Windows:
 OpenCL SDK can be downloaded by link https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/.
 Also you can try another OpenCL SDK vendors.
 Path to intalled SDK should be written to a new environment variable OPENCL_SDK.